vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 Well after all of that, I don't have a conclusion rather than a few more To-Dos :)

 These To-Dos definitely include talking to my doctor particularly about my LDL and evaluating if I need to run some more tests!
+In addition, my wife is going to ensure I go to a sleep doctor and has threatened to drag me there herself if I don't make that appointment ASAP.

+I did also gain a set of average metrics across week, particularly active minutes and hr_calories which can ensure I'm at least maintaining my momentum as I don't want that resting heart rate to start creeping back up.

 But this was both a painful exercise and equally motivating as it's great to see progress as well as see things that don't "budge" as then you can run anotehr experiment or switch tactics.

 P.S.
 I know a few folks have asked for some of the underlying code, apologies as I need to modularize it a bit as some of the api formatting could use a cleanup.
 I plan to do that by next week and will post it in the repo shortly after!

-# What Ranges?
-The big metrics to focus on are: calc_active_mins, mins_sedant, hr_total_calories, steps, and sleep